bobbyhu90/three_js_models/README.md

-# three_js_models
+# shapes_threejs
-first render of obj using three js
+first render of a cube with threejs